Special Educational Needs and Disabilities (SEND)

 Alongside 1:1 and small group interventions, we also run a Nurture group, with trained staff, to support children with social and emotional needs.

 If, after a term, the child is still not making expected progress, it may be that external specialist services become involved.
-This could include a referral to the Educational Psychologist, Targeted Educational Support Service, Speech and Language, Sensory Support, Physical Disability Support and Occupational Therapy.
+This could include a referral to the Educational Psychologist, Targeted Educational Support Service, Speech and Language, Sensory/ Hearing/ Vision Support, Physical Disability Support and Occupational Therapy.
 We also work with the School’s Outreach Support, who will provide advice and training, in addition to working with children.

 How will I know how well my child is doing?